• Until the Consecration, reverencing will consist of a simple bow.

 MC sets hand-held candles for servers in the smoke sacristy and distributes them before the entrance to any empty-handed servers.
 CHOIR may use penlights; otherwise MC places choir’s hand-held candles in the choir room.

 AA carry unlit torches.
-(TTTT do not carry torches until Offertory.)
+(TTTT are empty-handed.)
 Except for SMs and TH, all others (MC, TTTT, CMs) carry hand candles.
 Those in pairs carry candle in the outer hand; singles carry candle in right hand.

 An unlit vigil light is placed in the smoke sacristy to hold the New Fire during the Liturgy of the Word.
 One T will be responsible for supervising all the candle-lighting during the Baptismal Rite.